Brexit and Continued Participation in the EU's Internal Energy Market

 Earlier this year, Prime Minister Theresa May said the government wanted to, “secure broad energy cooperation with the EU”, including by, “exploring options for the UK’s continued participation in the EU’s internal energy market”.

-A few days earlier, on 26 February, Jeremy Corbyn, the Leader of the Opposition, confirmed his commitment to the IEM and the need to “maintain our standards to ensure barrier-free trade of low carbon goods”.
+A few days prior to Prime Minister Theresa May's announcement, Jeremy Corbyn, the Leader of the Opposition, confirmed his commitment to the IEM and the need to “maintain our standards to ensure barrier-free trade of low carbon goods”.

 Support for IEM participation will be warmly welcomed by many UK energy sector stakeholders.

 British energy traders will be keen to ensure continued access to deep and liquid wholesale markets that are becoming more and more integrated across the EU.

 Energy producers across the UK will also value continued participation in the EU-wide emissions trading regime.

 Consumers, in turn, will benefit from the added security of supply flowing from growing interconnection.
 And, very significant in political terms, continued IEM membership will help underpin north-south energy cooperation in Ireland.